 Quick answer

-- If your Stihl battery is showing a red light flashing, it may indicate a fault or charging issue.
+- If your Stihl battery is showing a red light flashing on the charger, it indicates a fault (no contact, battery malfunction, or charger malfunction) — not normal charging.

 - Check the charger and battery connections for dirt or damage.